-This means that people may not know that they have a mold problem until they begin to notice mysterious medical symptoms.
+This means that people may not know that they have a mold problem until they notice mysterious medical symptoms.

-The most common adverse reactions include nasal congestion, irritated eyes, itchy skin and a runny nose.
-People who have allergies or asthma are subject to far more serious reactions.
+The most common adverse reactions include nasal congestion, irritated eyes, itchy skin, and a runny nose.
+People who have allergies or asthma are subject to far more severe reactions.
 A severe reaction that includes shortness of breath and fever may ensue for people who are extremely sensitive.

 The risks may be especially dire for small children.
 Studies have found that early exposure to mold may increase a child’s likelihood of developing asthma.

-Above all, if your home has ever been flooded or experienced a leak from a pipe or the roof, then mold could be the culprit behind any unexplained smells or symptoms.
+If your home has ever been flooded or experienced a leak from a pipe or the roof, mold could be the culprit behind any unexplained smells or symptoms.

 If you suspect that your home is plagued by mold, then it’s wise to act quickly.
-Mold not only affects your health but also it can also cause structural damage.
-It makes sense to call a mold inspection company first.
-A technician can tell you whether or not you actually have a mold problem as well as determine its extent.
-They may even be able to give you some information about what caused the mold to grow.
+Mold not only affects your health but can also cause structural damage.

-Your insurance company has many experts and all the time in the world.
-Using hidden clauses, confusing language and delay tactics, they may do everything in their power to pay as little of your claim as possible.
-In fact, they would probably prefer to deny your claim entirely.
+Your insurance company uses hidden clauses, confusing language, and delay tactics.
+They may do everything in their power to pay as little of your claim as possible.
+That’s why you need an attorney who will fight for you.

-Your Insurance Attorney takes on cases after carefully considering all of the facts.
-This includes a review of your insurance policy, the damage to your home or other property and the effect that this damage has had on your family.
-Investigators work hard to determine how the mold growth started.
+As the largest property damage insurance claims law firm in Florida, Your Insurance Attorney takes on cases after carefully considering all facts.
+We work hard to determine the damage mold may have caused to your home or other property and the effect that it has had

 Your Insurance Attorney understands how insurance companies operate.
-Coupled with their familiarity with the pertinent laws, these legal professionals may be able to help you get the money for the mold remediation that your home or office so desperately needs.
+Our legal professionals may be able to help you get the money for the mold remediation services that your home or office needs.